wxcctechsummit/holcct2100/labslive/lab3.md

 - In Queue Call Distribution assign agent team `Team_wxcclab` to the Queue.
 Your Agent will then login to that team to get the call.

 ### 3. Add Menu and Queue treatment to the flow
--
+- Modify `MyFirstFlow_<podId>`:
+  - replace a welcome prompt to the new one `Welcome.wav`
+  - add Menu step with prompt `2OptionMenu.wav` and configure two options
+  - add Queue Contact step and configure it with queue `Q_voice_<podId>`
 - Configure the play music to loop, and start 0, end 120 to play 2 minutes of music.
 - Verify and publish the flow.

+### 4. Make a test call
+- Login to the agent desktop into `Team_wxcclab` and go to a ready state.
+- Dial the number using your cell.
+You should hear the welcome prompt and get the call on the agent desktop.

 ## Part 3: Configure Agent Screen-Pop

 ### 1. Configure Event Flow
--
 - Configure the event flow under the queue - ensure they have end flow steps.

 ------- *in progress, to be deleted later* -----------
-### 3. Create an inbound Voice Entry Point and Voice Queue
-- Login to Portal and create an inbound voice entry point and voice queue.
-(Provisioning > Entry Point / Queue).
-Create `EP_voice_wxcclab` and `Q_voice_wxcclab` respectively.

-### 4. Verify the Audio Prompts, Create the Entry Point flow.
-- The audio prompts required for the script build out are wav files.
-The whole bundle of wav files [can be found here](https://cisco.box.com/s/njmhdrho38mbohoqlc7iznkj74bgk7tv){:target="_blank"}.
-- You may listen to the files to get an idea of the kind of flows being constructed in the later labs.
-- To create a flow and have these wav files ready for use, ensure that these prompt files are already uploaded to the org.
-- To upload the audio files, Go to  Routing Strategy (from Portal) > Resources > Audio Files and ensure that the audio files are uploaded.
-(Browse > New > Upload the files)
-- Then, you can go to flow to create the flow.
-Routing Strategy (from Portal) > Flow > New and create the new flow as described in the video above.

-### 1. Configure and Publish the flow
-- Configure the flow `flow_wxcclab` with a Play prompt - welcome message and queue block and play music block.
-- Configure the Queue Block to `Q_voice_wxcclab`.
-Map the queue inside of the queue block.
-- Configure the event flow under the queue - ensure they have end flow steps.
-- Configure the play music to loop, and start 0, end 120 to play 2 minutes of music.
-- Verify and publish the flow.

-### 6. Configure the Entry Point Routing Strategy
-- Configure the Open 24x7 routing strategy time of day on the Entry Point Routing strategy by selecting it on the Routing Strategies > `EP_voice_wxcclab`.
-- Map the flow `flow_wxcclab` you just created in there.

-### 7. Configure the Queue Routing Strategy
-- Create the Queue routing strategy for `Q_voice_wxcclab` using a 24x7 open queue.
-- Map the Team `Team_wxcclab` to the Queue.
-Your Agent will then login to that team to get the call.

-### 8. Make a test call
-- Login to the agent desktop into `Team_wxcclab` and go to a ready state.
-- Dial the number using your cell.
-You should hear the welcome prompt and get the call on the agent desktop.

-## Part 2: Adding Menu and Queue treatment to the call